 Funimation also seems to have a problem with its Android apps.
-The Android apps have a paltry 3.3 out of 5 stars across over 114,000 reviews.
 Again, the issue is with bugginess and buffering, although many users also complain about the interface.
 We note below, though, that your viewing experience via the apps is far better than on a desktop.

 Current data scraped from Funimation indicates that the site has just under 700 titles available for viewing as of this time of writing.
 That includes 650 TV shows and about 50 movies.
 The total amount of viewable content is around 13,000 hours, which is not insignificant.
 That's going to grow massively once the service merges with Crunchyroll.